 The Fool can be played in any trick except the last instead of following suit or playing a trump.
 It is shown and then discarded to its holder's tricks.
 The Fool cannot be lost, but it cannot win a trick either.
 Playing the Fool like this is called ‘excusing’ (s'excuser) i.e. apologising.
 Since the Fool cannot be captured the player receives one marque from each opponent.

 A player who fails to excuse before the last trick pays two marques to each of the other players.

 If the Fool is led to a trick the second player can play any card, which is then treated as the lead and determines what the third player has to do.

 Ultimo.
 A player who wins the last trick with a King or the Pagat receives 6 marques from each opponent.
 If a King or the Pagat is played to the last trick but does not win, the person who played it must pay 6 marques to each opponent.

 At the end of the hand, players add their discards to the cards taken in tricks and score them together.
 The cards are counted in packets of three, each containing one counting card and two worthless or empty cards.
 The value of a packet of three is equal to that of the counting card.
 Every three excess empty cards score one card point.
 Counting cards are:

 |Tarots (trump 21, trump 1, Fool and Kings):||5 points each|

 |Jacks||2 points each|

-So there are 19 counting cards which along with the 28 empty cards that go with them have a total value of 71 points, plus 9 extra empty cards which are worth 3 points, so that the total value of the 66-card pack is 74 points.
+So there are 19 counting cards which along with the 38 empty cards that go with them have a total value of 71 points, plus 9 extra empty cards which are worth 3 points, so that the total value of the 66-card pack is 74 points.
 If a player does not have enough empty cards to place two of them in a packet with each counting card:

 - A packet with two counting cards scores its total value less one, a packet with three counting cards as its total value less two.